emanoelopes/ansible-labs/README.md

-# Managing Windows and macOS hosts on Computers Laboratories with Ansible
+# Managing Windows and macOS hosts with Ansible

 This repository contains Ansible playbooks, roles and tasks to manage Windows 10 and macOS computer labs.